vanbuggenum/QuRIE-seq_manuscript/README.md

 [workflowr]: https://github.com/jdblischak/workflowr

 To run the code: clone the repository.
-Download the raw count tables from GEO #### and save in data/raw/ folder.
+Download the raw count tables from (GSE162461)[https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE162461] and save in data/raw/ folder.

 First run the QC.Rmd file.
 After that either MOFAaIg or MOFAibru Rmd files can be used.